The Categories of Lubin-Tate and Drinfeld Bundles: Smooth Semilinear Representations

-\begin{lemma} Suppose that $L = \prod_i L_i$ is a product of fields with an action of a group $G$, which acts on the set $\{e_i\}_i$ of principal idempotents of $L$ transitively.
+\begin{lemma} Suppose that $L = \prod_i L_i$ is a product of fields with an action of a group $G$ by ring automorphisms, which acts on the set $\{e_i\}_i$ of principal idempotents of $L$ transitively.
 Suppose that $M$ is a $L \rtimes G$-module for which the natural map

 is an isomorphism and $\dim_{L_i} e_i \cdot M < \infty$ for some $i$.
 Then $M$ is free of finite rank over $L$. \end{lemma}